 - Do not try to open the AFREZZA cartridges.
 The AFREZZA Inhaler opens the cartridge automatically during use.

 - AFREZZA cartridges should only be used with the AFREZZA Inhaler.
 Do not try to breathe in the AFREZZA insulin powder in any other way.
 Do not put cartridges in your mouth and do not swallow cartridges.

 - Use only 1 AFREZZA Inhaler at a time.
-The same inhaler should be used for the 4 unit or 8 unit cartridges.
+The same inhaler should be used for the 4 unit, 8 unit or 12 unit cartridges.

 - Throw away your AFREZZA Inhaler after 15 days and get a new one.